neowu/dotfiles/theme/eza_color.md

 da=34     # a file’s date                                                         = blue
-lm=4;31   # a number of hard links for a regular file with at least two           = underline red do=32     # a regular file that is a document (ex: office suite document or PDF)  = green sc=37     # a regular file that is source code                                    = white
+lm=4;31   # a number of hard links for a regular file with at least two           = underline red do=32     # a regular file that is a document (ex: office suite document or PDF)  = green sc=0      # a regular file that is source code                                    = normal

 ###
 oc : the permissions displayed as octal